 AROUND 100 protesters brandishing banners and placards rallied outside Stroud General Hospital on Saturday as part of the longstanding campaign to ‘Keep Gloucestershire’s NHS public’.

-Campaigners from Stroud Against the Cuts, which organised the demonstration, were joined by Labour Party representatives and members of the public in calling for health services to remain within the NHS.
+Campaigners from Stroud Against the Cuts, which organised the demonstration, were joined by Labour Party representatives and members of the public in calling for health services to remain within

-The anti-cuts pressure group is demanding that a standalone NHS Trust be set up to run community health services, including 3,000 staff and nine hospitals, which might otherwise be auctioned off to the private sector.
+The anti-cuts pressure group is demanding that a standalone NHS Trust be set up to run community health services, including 3,000 staff and nine hospitals, which might otherwise be auctioned off to

 At the protest – one of a number of co-ordinated rallies taking place across the county – the results of a recent survey of Gloucestershire’s community health staff were announced.